Clinical Policy Bulletin: Diabetes Tests, Programs and Supplies

 Solans M, Kotzeva A, Almazan C. [Medtronic-Minimed Continuous Glucose Monitoring System for patients with type 1 diabetes mellitus and gestational diabetes: Efficacy and safety].
 Summary.
 CT09/2010.
 Barcelona, Spain: Catalan Agency for Health Information, Assessment and Quality (CAHIAQ); 2010.

 Ontario Ministry of Long-Term Care, Medical Advisory Secretariat (MAS).
-Continuous glucose monitoring for patients with diabetes.
+Continuous glucose monitoring for patients with diabetes: An evidence-based analysis.
 Toronto, ON: MAS; 2011;11(4).

 Hanaire H, Dubet A, Chauveau ME, et al. Usefulness of continuous glucose monitoring for the diagnosis of hypoglycemia after a gastric bypass in a patient previously treated for type 2 diabetes.
 Obes Surg.
 2010;20(1):126-129.